 - Emphasize the creative elements of this play.
 Focus on creating costumes, props, and a setting.
 Develop story plots.

 - Show children that everyone can be a superhero!
-Point out heroes in your community, or work together on a charity project.
+Point out heroes in your community, or work together on a community project.

 - Discuss ways that conflicts are solved on superhero shows.
-If children are accustomed to viewing violence as a solution, this must be addressed.
+If children are accustomed to viewing violence as a solution, talk about the affects that would have in real life.
+How do they solve conflicts at home and school?
 Reinforce appropriate responses to conflict.

 - Develop new ways to play with superhero toys.
 Have the “good” and “bad” guys work together.
 Where do the “bad” guys live?
 Do they have families?
 Why do the children think the “bad” guys make hurtful choices?

 - Give children choices and the power to make decisions in real life.
 Allow autonomy in simple things, such as what to have for a snack or which path to take to a playground or store (with a grown-up, of course).

 - Balance your toy selections and dress-up choices.
 Ensure that children have options to choose from a wide range of interests.
 Rotate items seasonally.